The most iconic places in the USA to visit in your lifetime!

 Address: Golden Gate Bridge, San Francisco, CA 94129

-The Chicago River comes with an accompanying Riverwalk, which is perfect for a good stroll.
-It is also ideal to stop and take a few pictures, both of the city, and the river itself.
+Winding and running through the heart of the city, the Chicago River comes with an accompanying Riverwalk, perfect for a good stroll.
+It is also ideal to stop and take a few pictures, both of the city and the river itself.